-The Valley of the Sun is a bit spoiled with 60-degree winter seasons, but for snowbirds longing for just a glimpse of life back home or kiddos who can't sit still for a two-hour car ride up north to build snowmen, here are 10 snowy destinations within the metro Phoenix area.
-From shopping malls to the Science Center and an island in the middle of the desert, there's no shortage of places to see flakes fall.
+The Valley is a bit spoiled with 60- to 80-degree winter seasons, but for snowbirds longing for just a glimpse of life back home or kiddos who can't sit still for a two-hour car ride up north to build snowmen, here are eight snowy destinations in the metro Phoenix area.
+From your neighborhood outdoor shopping mall to the Arizona Science Center and an island in the middle of the desert, there's no shortage of places to see flakes fall.

 Christmas at The Princess

-The Fairmont Scottsdale Princess Resort offers a packed holiday calendar through Sunday, January 1, at its North Scottsdale location – where it started looking a lot like Christmas during the seventh annual tree lighting ceremony on Tuesday, November 22.
+The Fairmont Scottsdale Princess Resort offers a packed holiday calendar through Sunday, December 31, at its North Scottsdale location – where it started looking a lot like Christmas during the eighth annual tree lighting ceremony on Wednesday, November 22.
 Light snowfall sets the scene as the resort's Fragrance Garden transforms into the Nativity Garden, complete with a 10-minute, 88-foot light and music show narrating the Christmas origin story.
-The grounds have everything covered; from an animated light show to a petting zoo and character appearances plus an ice skating rink and Christmas carousel, there's bound to be something for even a holiday Scrooge.
+The grounds have everything covered, from the Copper Canyon Christmas Village Light Show to the Build-A-Bear Workshop to something called S’mores Land.

 CitySkate at CityScape

 The ice rink is located on Central Avenue, which will remain closed off between Washington and Jefferson streets while CitySkate is open.
 Weekend general admission is $15 and includes skate rental.
-Express skating passes are available for $25, online only.
+Express skating passes are available for $30, online only.
 Free to watch the tree lighting, play in the snowfall, and partake in festivities.
-Visit phxicerink.com or call 602-550-9561 for skating info.
+Visit the CitySkate website or call 602-550-9561 for more information.